Popular-Coding/ventur-verified/README.md

 A company might also present certifications for off-chain accomplishments, such as certification exams or courses.

-Regardless of the reasoning behind their assignment and acceptance, NT-NFTs behave similarly to traditional NFTs, aside from the fact that they are non-transferable.
-An NT-NFT assigned to an account cannot be re-assigned to another account, which gives you the certainty that if an individual presents a certification, they earned it; its presence on their chain cannot be fabricated, and no one other than the certification authority could have passed it on to them.
-You can rest easy knowing someone cannot falsify their resume.
+An NT-NFT assigned to an account cannot be re-assigned to another account.

-Aside from the peace of mind Ventur's NT-NFTs provide, Ventur Verified also offers the ease of use for all parties involved:
+Ventur Verified enables:

-- A certification authority can create and maintain certifications with a few clicks of a button.
+- Creating and maintaining certifications with a few clicks of a button.
-- An individual can reliably present their certifications on their easy-to-digest personal page.
+- Present certifications on an easy-to-digest account profile.
-- A business can view individuals' pages, easily identifying whether a user's certifications meet their desired qualifications for a contract.
+- Easily identify, manually or programatically, whether a user's certifications meet the desired qualifications for a contract.

-With Ventur Verified, we aim to streamline the process of making reliable connections to set up contracts, because at Ventur, we mean business.
+All in all, Ventur Verified aims to streamline the process of making reliable connections to setting up contracts.

 ### User Interface